Can You Boil Tea in a Glass Teapot?

 - Safety: Glass is an inert and safe material, so you can brew your tea without heavy metals and toxic chemicals leaching into your drink.
 Glass doesn’t affect the taste of the tea or change its color.

-- Stylish design: Glass teapots have simple, aesthetically pleasing appearances.
-It sits attractively on the tray when you are serving the tea to your guests.
-Glass kettles will remain clear and beautiful even after years of usage.
+- Stylish design: Glass teapots have a simple, aesthetically pleasing appearance.
+It sits attractively on the tray when you serve tea to your guests.
+Glass kettles remain clear and beautiful even after years of use.

-- Visual experience: Unlike their metal counterparts, glass teapots allow you to watch the brewing process, so you can know when your tea is ready without lifting the lid.
-You can see beautiful colors gradually changing in front of your eyes, and choose the strength of your tea.
-You can see easily how much tea is left in the teapot.
-Glass is the material of choice when you’re brewing brightly colored blooming teas.
+- Visual experience: Unlike their metal counterparts, glass teapots allow you to watch the brewing process so you know when your tea is ready without having to lift the lid.
+You can watch beautiful colors gradually change before your eyes and choose the strength of your tea.
+You can easily see how much tea is left in the teapot.
+Glass is the material of choice when brewing brightly colored blooming teas.

-- Microwave safe: Glas teapots can be placed directly in the microwave either to boil water or reheat your tea.
+- Microwave safe: Glass teapots can be placed directly in the microwave to either boil water or warm up your tea.
 Stainless steel infusers and other metal parts must be removed before placing the pot into the microwave.

-- Ease of cleaning: The smooth surface of the glass makes the cleaning process effortless.
+- Easy to Clean: The smooth surface of the glass makes the cleaning process effortless.
 In addition, most glass kettles and teapots are top-rack dishwasher safe.
 Glass teapots also won’t rust if you leave water in them.

 Downsides

-- The glass is a fragile material, so your teapot can crack if not handled properly.
+- The glass is a fragile material, so your teapot may break if handled improperly.

-- The glass is not a good heat conductor, so your tea may take more time to brew than in a metal pot.
-Glass does not retain the heat well, so your tea will cool down quickly.
+- Because glass is not a good conductor of heat, your tea may take longer to brew than in a metal pot.
+Glass doesn’t retain heat well, so your tea will cool quickly.

 - Glass teaware doesn’t work with induction stoves.